thomasteplick/threadpoolmatrixanimation/README.md

 The program takes advantage of the C++ Multithread concurrency library.
 It creates five worker threads which run continuously for the life of the program.
 Work tasks are pushed to a FIFO queue by the handler thread.
 The tasks are matrix maniuplation methods which color or rotate the matrix contents in various ways.
+The matrix is 50 x 50 of type int.
 The worker threads calls front/pop the tasks off the queue and perform the processing of the matrix concurrently with each other.
 Each thread reads and writes to a different part of the matrix so there is no race condition.
 The key analysis is determining how to process the matrix so that each thread does not write to